christianalfoni/immutable-store/README.md

 store.todos.list // ['something', 'foo']
 ```

 This will ensure that your store will never be mutated, unless you override it.
-You can of course still use methods like `.map()`, `.filter()` etc. as those are not methods that mutates the array.
-They return a copy and will therefor work as normal.
+You can of course still use methods like `.map()`, `.filter()` etc. as those are not methods that mutates the store.
+They will just return an array as expected.
 So why is this a good thing?

 ## Shallow checking
 In an application you will grab references from the store.
 To verify if something within the reference has changed you can now do a shallow check.
 An example of this would be if something in the todos list would change.
 Maybe a new todo was added, removed or changed.
 That would cause the list itself to change reference and also the store itself.
 Your application would know this by just checking its existing reference to the list with the new one: